-2021 may have been the year we saw the first inclinations that longtime wildlife conservation and protection efforts were really paying off: for turtles, rhinos, tigers, pandas, bald eagles, and more.
+The last year may have been the year we saw the first inclination that longtime wildlife conservation and protection efforts were really paying off: for turtles, rhinos, tigers, pandas, bald eagles, and more.

 Our history of deforestation, overproduction, overconsumption, and overdevelopment has been catching up to us — and it's had a devastating impact on critical biodiversity and wildlife populations.